Traverse-Research/gpu-allocator/README.md

 ## Minimum Supported Rust Version

-The MSRV for this crate and the `vulkan` and `d3d12` features is Rust 1.65.
+The MSRV for this crate and the `vulkan`, `d3d12` and `metal` features is Rust 1.65.
 Any other features such as the `visualizer` (with all the `egui` dependencies) may have a higher requirement and are not tested in our CI.

 ## License